bhargavsp/aws_solution-architect/aws Q&A.md

 ## **`Exam Tips`**
 | TIP | Understanding |
 | :---: | :---: |
-The loewst o ead | which effectively means what is the quickest and easiest way we can implement this with the least amount of effort and maintenance required
+The loewst operational overhead | which effectively means what is the quickest and easiest way we can implement this with the least amount of effort and maintenance required
 The lowest overall cost | which means the cheapst and The most secure | means the securest
 The most Fault Tolerant and Available | Which means the my service available when I need it to be and can it withstand faults elsewhere in network or the architecture